bobbingwide/fizzie/README.md

 * Activate Gutenberg.
 * Install and activate the Fizzie theme, as you would install any other theme.
 * For Gutenberg 9.2.2 enable Full site editing, in Gutenberg > Experiments.
 Note: There is no need to Enable Full Site Editing Demo Templates
-* For Gutenberg 9.3.0 Full Site Editing will be enabled automatically.
+* For Gutenberg 9.3.0 and above Full Site Editing will be enabled automatically.
 * For some of the templates and template parts to work properly you will need to install and activate the pre-requisite plugins.
 * For templates which include navigation blocks you will need to edit the supplied menus.

-* Note: Gutenberg 9.4.0 does not choose template parts correctly.
+* Note: Gutenberg 9.4.0 did not choose template parts correctly.
+Update to Gutenberg 9.5.0

 * Pre-requisite plugins: see also Notes